Friday, January 27, 2012

 I stared at her in disbelief.
 What a complete asshole.
 I really did get VIP treatment.

 I was pulled aside and a young women asked me the same questions over again.
 I said Al Aqaba, she said what?
 I said it was near Tubas.
 Tubas?
 Umm, between Nablus and Jenin.
 Ok, she wrote Jenin.
 How long are you staying in Jenin?
 Nooo, no, no, I'm not living in Jenin.
 I told her to write Tubas.
-Jenin wasn't going to help me here.
+Most Israelis I've met think of terrorism when they hear of Jenin, and Tubas is apparently known to no one.
 I was staying in Tubas for 2 and a half months.
 She wrote, "3 months."
 She went back to the office, and a few minutes later, brought me back my passport.
 It had a 3-month stamp in it.

 I went through one last kiosk, and then out the door.
-I decided to wait for Aisha, they couldn't keep her for that long, with all these terminal changes.
-I decided to call Haj Sami, to ask if the kiosk guys had called him.
+I decided to wait for Aisha.
+I called Haj Sami to ask if the army had called him.
 They had.
-They'd called him twice, and asked them if I worked there.
-He said yes, help Morgan!"
+They'd called him twice, and asked him if I worked there.
+He anaswered in Hebrew "yes, help Morgan!"
 He had to give them his ID number.
-It was bad enough that I'd given his name.
-I felt hot again.
+I felt bad enough that I'd given his name.
+I flushed hot.
 I apologized, but he seemed happy that I had the new visa, and I was coming to Al Aqaba in a few days.
+I had an inkling that what we'd just done was very unusual.

 I waited 5 more minutes, and Aisha was out.
 We rode the bus to the Palestinian Authority terminal, then found her car in the parking lot, and drove to Ramallah.
-She was getting calls left and right from her mother and her friends talking about relationship drama.
+She was getting calls left and right from her mother and her friends with all the latest local gossip.

 "If you stay a little longer, you'll know how fast talk spreads around here."